basecamp/handbook/benefits-and-perks.md

 ## Home Office Set-up

 Since you work remotely, we want to make sure your home office is comfortable.
 You can expense up to $1,000 to furnish your home office, every three years.
+During your first year at Basecamp, you can expense up to $2,000.

 ## Awair